Metro 2033 (video game): Development

 Metro 2033 was developed by Ukrainian studio 4A Games, founded around 2005.
 The founders had worked at GSC Game World, previously Ukraine's only major game studio, and creators of S.T.A.L.K.E.R.: Shadow of Chernobyl.
 After the release of S.T.A.L.K.E.R, Andrew Prokhorov left GSC due to disagreements with management, helping to found 4A Games as director.
 GSC's chief executive officer also fired the entire art team after S.T.A.L.K.E.R was released, and nearly all employees came to work at 4A.

 The game is based on Dmitry Glukhovsky's novel of the same name.
 Glukhovsky was inspired by the books of Roger Zelazny and Ray Bradbury, as well as the first Fallout game.
 Years before Glukhovsky was offered a book publishing deal in 2005, he uploaded the manuscript of the novel to his personal website, leading a number of game studios to approach him for a potential adaptation of his work.
 Glukhovsky was open-minded about studios creating new chapters in his Metro series, describing this as "as much of an honor as getting the book screened and turned into a movie", and hoping that this would grow the audience for his fiction.
 He also felt that a game adaptation would allow him to focus on other projects, leaving the Metro universe in the careful custody of other artists.

 Glukhovsky ultimately chose 4A Games because they shared an "Eastern European mindset", both having a first-hand understanding of the collapse of the Soviet Union.
 He was also impressed with the team's previous work, as well as their pitch to adapt Metro as a first-person shooter, since the book reveals the thoughts of the protagonists (though it is written in the third-person).
-Glukhovsky gave 4A a lot of creative freedom, while ensuring that the game was true to his story, themes, and meaning, even rewriting the dialog for the Russian version of the game.
+Glukhovsky gave 4A much creative freedom, while ensuring that the game was true to his story, themes, and meaning, even rewriting the dialog for the Russian version of the game.
 According to Glukhovsky, the main theme of Metro 2033 is xenophobia, particularly the human reaction to the mysterious Dark Ones.
-Glukhovsky also saw it as a coming of age story for protagonist Arytom, as a young man trying to find the meaning of his life.
+Glukhovsky also saw it as a coming of age story for protagonist Artyom, as a young man trying to find the meaning of his life.
 The game does feature political satire and social criticism, particularly about modern Russia, but this was not intended as the game's focus.
 The game differs from the book by offering two endings, which Glukhovsky felt was an interesting choice to give the player.